digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/widgets/bounded-box.md

 ### On change

 On change event is triggered when the label from the dropdown in the selector is changed in the bounded box.
-Just like any other event on ToolJet, you can set multiple handlers for on-change event.
+Just like any other event on JumpStart, you can set multiple handlers for on-change event.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.